masterpol/bun-lambda-with-authorizer/README.md

 main functions are defined in `functions/` folder but were built for use in the template.

 **Important**
-you need to run `sam init` in the root folder and specify `1 - AWS Quick Start Templates` with the template location `template.yaml`.
+- you need to run `sam init` in the root folder and specify `1 - AWS Quick Start Templates` with the template location `template.yaml`.
+- you need to add the bun runtime from `bun/packages/bun-lambda/bun`.

 ### Env
 you can define whatever you need in .env file